Talon Stormbringer, Volume 1

 “It can only be contained in vials made from Ever Sand, and you will return the ones I give you.
 And then there’s my sorelia.”
 He nodded at the karelia beside him and any trace of amusement fell from Talon’s face.

-The sorelian race, though physically identical to the karelian species to which it belongs, is malevolent where the karelia are benevolent.
+The sorelian race, though physically identical to the karelian species to which it belongs, is malevolent whereas the karelia are benevolent.
 Sorelia use the supernatural skills granted by the gods for dark purposes.
 They keep to themselves apart from the rest of Llurien, holed up in the Sorelian Forest not too far north of Talendor.
 Talon had never seen a sorelia before, at least that he knew of.
 Perhaps the sneer should’ve made him realize.

 That Viland had a sorelia working with him suggested that the stories of his nefarious living were true.
 Sending a sorelia into the Ever Pathways could only bring evil on the world.
 Maybe Talon needed to ensure that this mission failed and that he escaped with his life.
 There was no telling what this wizard would do with the silver elixir once he had it.
-Having his memory wiped now almost seemed like the better alternative, but then Viland would just get another man for the job.
+Having his memory wiped now almost seemed like the better alternative than getting involved with this, but then Viland would just get another man for the job.
 Talon didn’t want someone with far fewer scruples than himself helping these two.
 He might’ve been a thief of late, but he only stole from those who could afford to lose what he took.
 That reminded him of something.

 “You want me to risk my life,” Talon began, “for the chance to find discarded baubles on the Pathways?”